 Memento: GPT-4 has an expanded contextual memory

-One of ChatGPT-3.5’s USPs is its ability to hold up a dynamic conversation; not only can it remember what a user has previously said, but it can draw upon this and expand on it.
+ChatGPT-3.5’s has the ability to hold up a dynamic conversation; not only can it remember what a user has previously said, but it can draw upon this and expand on it.

-But just like “Memento’s” main character, Leonard, who has a 15-minute memory span, there is a limit to how far back in any given conversation’s history, that ChatGPT-3.5 is able to remember what a user has said.
-This window is only around 3000 words back, or six pages of a book.
+But similar “Memento’s” main character, Leonard (who has a 15-minute memory span) there is a limit to how far back in any given conversation’s history that ChatGPT-3.5 is able to remember what a user has said.
+This window is only around 3000 words back.

 GPT-4 however, has an increased memory-limit, and can now handle as many as 25,000 words.